Cincinnati Auto Accident Lawyer and Car Accident Attorney investigating preventable accidents for injured plaintiffs nationwide

 Ohio Pedestrian Accidents

-With more distracted drivers come more pedestrian accidents.
+With more distracted drivers come more pedestrian injuries.
 Pedestrians have a right to cross the street, and yet this has become a hazardous exercise.
 Crosswalk accidents and School Zone accidents can be severely dangerous and deadly.

 Ohio Cycling Accidents

 Ohio Cyclists have a right to share all roads except for freeways, but many drivers do not respect bicycles on the road.
-Cycling accidents should be investigated, as many motorists are guilty of aggressive driving around bicycles.
+Cycling Accidents should be investigated, as many motorists are guilty of aggressive driving around bicycles.

-Cincinnati Car Accident Lawsuits
+Car Accident Reconstruction

 Injured motorists and passengers in Ohio may be able to file a claim against negligent motorists and trucking companies and can seek compensation for incurred medical expenses, pain and suffering, and other damages.